FOSSforlife/easy-schema/README.md

 ## Why?

-- To speed up the software development workflow
+- Speeds up software development workflow
-- To compare readability between different schema languages
+- Compare readability between different schema languages
-- To eliminate vendor lock-in (the eventual goal is to also parse and convert these schema languages)
+- Eliminate vendor lock-in (the eventual goal is to also parse and convert these schema languages)